deNBI/cloud-user-docs/wiki/Tutorials/PublicWebServer/index.md

 ## Authentication

-It is strongly advised to **make use of the authentication and user management features** your backend service provides.
+It is strongly advised to **make use** of the authentication and user management features your backend service already provides.

+### Basic Authentication

-In case the web server you make public does not offer any authentication methods, **access must be regulated** by telling the Caddy server to ask visitors for their username and password.
+In case the backend service you make public does not offer any authentication methods, **access must be regulated** by telling the Caddy server to ask visitors for their username and password.
 Users are managed inside the Caddy server configuration file.
 To create a new user, e.g. `alice`, generate a password hash using